 — Ted Nguyen (@FB_FilmAnalysis) February 17, 2019

 Deebo Samuel, South Carolina: Another exciting playmaker, Deebo is my WR2 and the perfect Z receiver.
 He is an explosive and dynamic player who is lightning quick with his routes.
 He can be an amazing weapon for a QB to enjoy and his playmaking ability from all over the field will let his OC have a lot of fun scheming Deebo.
 He’s a more refined player than first-rounder DJ Moore was last year, but is just as explosive.

 Hakeem Butler, Iowa State: I’ve been on the Hakeem Butler train since the summer and then he went and shocked the world with his Combine.
 This guy is a bonafide star and is likely a first rounder come April.
 My biggest issue with Hakeem is drops, as I charted around 12 drops for him this season.
-While those drops were mainly concentration drops and not a hands issue, it was still enough to dink him in my grades out of the first (narrowly).
+While those drops were mainly concentration drops and not a hands issue, it was still enough to dink him in my grades out of a first round grade (narrowly).
 He’s still a stud playmaker and can be a dominant force at the next level.